KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 ![](recap-of-pygotham-2019-images/froi.png)

-Photo taken by Casey Faist, used with permission
+Froi Irizarry Rivera; photo credit: Casey Faist (used with permission)

 Froi and José found that the controller website has a terrible user experience.
 The site data is neither open nor usable.
 Users have to download documents one at a time.
 There is no real API.
 The contract documents are sometimes missing.
 The search functionality is rudimentary.
 The document content is not searchable.
 The pagination is broken.
 No real insights or data visualization tools are provided.